 Parenting Time Interference

-What Counts as Parenting Time Interference?
+What Constitutes as Parenting Time Interference?

 If a parent has fallen behind on child support payments, the other parent may try to prevent them from seeing their child.
 This, too, would count as parenting time interference.
 In almost every state, a parent can't deny the other's visitation rights because of missing child support.